vitoralm/vitoralm/README.md

 - 📧 Email: vitoralmeidapires@gmail.com
 - 📱 WhatsApp: +55 62 99486-2553
 - 💼 LinkedIn: https://www.linkedin.com/in/vitoralmp
-- ⚡ Fun fact: When I'm not testing software, you can find me riding my bike 🚴‍♂️—it keeps me focused and constantly improving!
+- ⚡ Fun fact: When I'm not testing software, you can find me riding my bike 🚴‍♂️ — it keeps me focused and constantly improving!